-There are no specific regulations of how many hours the participant is allowed to work, yet the Au Pair should not spend more than 30 hours a week on Au Pair duties - babysitting on up to 3 evenings included.
+Even though, the participant should always put the Host Family first and see them as a priority, and there are no specific regulations of how many hours the participant is allowed to work, the Au Pair should still not spend more than 30 hours a week on Au Pair duties - babysitting on up to 3 evenings included.

 An Au Pair in Canada should have at least 1 day a week off.
 At least once a month this day should be Sunday.